-The Academy of Laser Dentistry (ALD) invites researchers, academicians, dentists and dental professionals from around the world to submit abstracts for presentation at the 2019 Annual Conference in Dallas, Texas, USA.
-The theme is Laser-Systemic Connection - Lighting the Way Towards a Healthier Mouth and Body.
+The Academy of Laser Dentistry (ALD) invites researchers, academicians, dentists and dental professionals from around the world to submit abstracts for presentation at the 2020 Annual Conference in San Diego, CA, USA.
+The theme is The Future is NOW: Integrating Technology into Your Practice.
 The meeting will feature a wide range of captivating lectures, discussions, hands-on participation and networking opportunities with experts, researchers, and up-and-coming leaders in the field of lasers in dentistry.
 Find detailed information here.

 The ALD welcomes topics on:

 This is an opportunity to share your research, knowledge and best practices with international colleagues passionate about the use of lasers in all areas of dentistry - lighting the way towards a healthier mouth and body.